Hire compliantly inArgentina Talk to an Expert

 Work Permits

 Applicants must submit the required documents to the Consular Office.
 Consular authorities may require supplementary or additional documents if necessary.
-Required documents and procedures include a valid passport, photographs, an application form, proof of address, an employment contract, a certificate of good conduct from the current country of residence, as well as consular fees and a consular interview.
+Required documents and procedures include a valid passport, photographs, an application form, proof of address, an employment contract, proof of insurance, a certificate of good conduct from the current country of residence, as well as consular fees and a consular interview.
 The permit is generally issued in the form of a temporary residence visa linked to employment and may run until the expiration date specified at entry.
 There is a limit of 2 authorizations within a 12-month period.

 Minimum Age